botanix-labs/Macbeth/docs/botanix/pegin.md

 1. Alice constructs a pegin tx which calls the mint method in the mint contract.
 Signs the tx and delivers it to SideCar.

-1. After the bitcoin transaction reaches 6 confirmations, the SideCar takes the transaction and constructs the pegin proof by combining the tx, the block it was confirmed (merkle proof) and the most recent block headers between the block the tx got confirmed in and the tip.
+1. After the bitcoin transaction reaches N confirmations, the SideCar takes the transaction and constructs the pegin proof by combining the tx, the block it was confirmed (merkle proof), the block height at which the tx was confirmed and the most recent block headers between the block the tx got confirmed in and the tip.

 1. The SideCar generates a Botanix pegin tx calling into the Minting contract providing Alice's